• Skip to main content

 To be perfectly honest, I think the idea of self-custody of bitcoin is going to be a big hurdle for normies to get over.
 The truth is that average people just want something easy, similar to how banking works right now.

-Even for me, sometimes I think about how much work it takes to secure my bitcoin versus securing money in a bank account, and the difference is stark.
+Sometimes it can be a drag how much work it takes to secure my bitcoin versus a bank account.
 Your average person just wants to go about their daily lives and not think about whether their 3rd key in a 3/5 multisig quorum is still secure.

-I also think about all the other complicated things we are responsible for.
 Learning how to drive, then buying, storing, and maintaining a car is not a simple task.
-Yet billions of people do it every year because it's just part of modern life.
-They need that car, so they learn how to use it properly.
+Owning a $1000 phone you take everywhere in your pocket is a lot of responsibility.
+Billions of people do these things every year because it’s just part of modern life.

 So, can people self-custody money?
 Absolutely.
 Yes, they can, especially if there's an incentive to do so.
 If bitcoin proves to be a reliable store of value over the next decade or two, people will make the effort.